robday6/bon-bride/about.md

 date: 2019-02-25 11:51:57 +0000
 gallery: []
 image-count: ''
-quote: "“I want the brand to offer alternative options and for each collection to evolve with a new generation of modern women.
+quote: "“I want to offer alternative options and for each collection to evolve with a new generation of modern women.
 It is not “timeless” and it doesn’t claim to create “classic” pieces.
 It’s of the moment and it celebrates the women of this moment in time, the bride of now.”"
 author: Pippa Cooke
 paragraph-2: Whether from the collection or the bespoke service, BON BRIDÉ defines itself by making each dress unique.
 The personalised service offers an exclusive